aimilefth/6G_Versus_monitoring/pyjoules-metrics-client-remote-write/README.md

 ## Functionality

-Unlike the pull model where Prometheus initiates data collection, this client actively pushes data to a Prometheus-compatible remote write endpoint.
-This architecture is useful for services where you want the client to control the data transmission rate.
+Unlike the pull model, this client actively pushes data to a Prometheus remote write endpoint.
+This is useful when the client should control the data transmission rate.

 The client operates with two main threads:
 1.  **Sampler:** A thread that collects power consumption data at a regular, high-frequency interval (`SAMPLING_PERIOD_S`).